The Governor's Blog

 Cultivating Cultural Competency Together

-Michelle de la Guardia, Dean of Multicultural Education
+Michelle de la Guardia, Dean of Community & Belonging

 Fostering a campus community where students of all races, ethnicities, and nationalities feel seen and valued is an ongoing commitment for educators at The Governor’s Academy.
 This year, our focus on cultural competency centers around these important identities.
 A critical way we engaged with this theme was through our summer enrichment program...